 description property

-An runAutomationDetails object MAY contain a property named description whose value is a message object (§3.11) that describes the role played within the engineering system by this object’s containing run object (§3.14).
+An runAutomationDetails object MAY contain a property named description whose value is a message object (§3.11) that describes the role played within the engineering system by theRun.

 id property

-An runAutomationDetails object MAY contain a property named id whose value is a hierarchical string (§3.5.4) that uniquely identifies this object’s containing run (§3.14) object within the engineering system.
+An runAutomationDetails object MAY contain a property named id whose value is a hierarchical string (§3.5.4) that uniquely identifies theRun within the engineering system.

 A result management system or other components of the engineering system MAY use run.automationDetails.id to associate the information in the log with additional information not provided by the analysis tool that produced it.